chromaui/chromatic-docs/turbosnap.md

 #### Specify a deviating Storybook base directory

-If you're using a prebuilt Storybook, and your `build-storybook` script was not executed from same directory where you're running `chromatic`, you'll have to specify the relative path to the Storybook project root (where you run `build-storybook` from).
+If you're using a prebuilt Storybook, and your `build-storybook` script was not executed from the same directory where you're running `chromatic`, you'll have to specify the relative path to the Storybook project root (where you run `build-storybook` from).
 For example, when your Storybook lives at `./services/webapp` in your Git repository:

 ```json
 {